The effective speed of sound in cosmological perturbation theory: Implications for unified dark sector models

 \section{Implications for unified dark sector models}

-Cosmological observations such as the light curves of Type Ia supernova, Cosmic Microwave Background Radiation Data, Baryon acoustic oscillation data, large scale structure data etc all indicate that, at the present epoch, the Universe is in a phase of accelerated expansion~\cite{Planck:2018vyg,SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,DESI:2024mwx}.
-Therefore, from the second Friedmann equation~(\ref{Eqn: Friedman Eqn-2}), these observations suggest that the dominant matter content of the universe at the present epoch is such that $\rho + 3p < 0$ which results in $\ddot{a} > 0$.
-Such matter with $\rho + 3p < 0$ is known as dark energy.
-From the cosmological observations, it turns out that about $70\%$ of the matter content of the Universe is dark energy with its equation of state parameter close to $-1$~\cite{DESI:2024mwx}.
-Further, about $30\%$ of the matter content of the Universe is dark matter which is pressureless.
-Although, the nature of dark matter and dark energy are different, their energy density at the present epoch are of the same order of magnitude.
-It may therefore be possible that these two entities are different manifestation of the same matter content.
-Models based on single scalar field which mimic the behavior of both dark matter and dark energy are widely studied in the literature~\cite{Scherrer:2004au,Bertacca:2007ux,Bertacca:2010ct,Mishra:2018tki,Sahni:2015hbf}.
-In this section, we discuss the evolution of the effective speed of sound of unified dark sector model based on single non-canonical scalar field.
+A wealth of cosmological observations, including Type Ia supernova light curves, Cosmic Microwave Background (CMB) anisotropies, Baryon Acoustic Oscillations (BAO), and Large Scale Structure (LSS) data, consistently indicate that the Universe is currently undergoing a phase of accelerated expansion~\cite{Planck:2018vyg,SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,DESI:2024mwx}.
+According to the second Friedmann equation~(\ref{Eqn: Friedman Eqn-2}), this acceleration ($\ddot{a} > 0$) requires the dominant matter component of the present-day Universe to satisfy the condition $\rho + 3p < 0$.
+This component, characterized by negative pressure, is referred to as dark energy.
+Current observational data suggest that dark energy constitutes approximately $70\%$ of the total energy density, with an equation of state parameter $w$ close to $-1$~\cite{DESI:2024mwx}.
+The remaining $30\%$ is primarily composed of pressureless dark matter.
+Despite their distinct physical properties, the energy densities of dark matter and dark energy are of the same order of magnitude at the present epoch.
+This ``coincidence" suggests that these two entities might be different manifestations of a single underlying substance.
+Consequently, unified dark sector models, often based on a single scalar field that mimics both dark matter and dark energy, have been extensively explored in the literature~\cite{Scherrer:2004au,Bertacca:2007ux,Bertacca:2010ct,Mishra:2018tki,Sahni:2015hbf}.
+In this section, we apply our formalism to analyze the evolution of the effective speed of sound in unified dark sector models driven by a single non-canonical scalar field.

-Let us consider a scenario when a single non-canonical scalar field with Lagrangian $L(X,\phi)$ mimic the dynamics of the universe as if it contains dark matter and dark energy as separate entities.
-For such a unified dark sector model, it is required that the evolution of scale factor $a(t)$ and the Bardeen potential $\Phi(t)$ must be the same as in the case of universe containing dark matter and dark energy as independent non-minimally coupled matter contents.
+Consider a scenario where a single non-canonical scalar field, characterized by the Lagrangian $L(X,\phi)$, mimics the dynamics of a universe containing dark matter and dark energy as distinct entities.
+For such a unified dark sector model to be phenomenologically viable, it must satisfy two primary conditions: the evolution of the scale factor $a(t)$ (background dynamics) and the evolution of the Bardeen potential $\Phi(t)$ (linear perturbations) must be identical to those in a universe containing dark matter and dark energy as independent, minimally coupled components.